 - carry out essential maintenance on a place

-- avoid adverse effects on a significant feature of a heritage place and
+- avoid adverse effects on a significant feature of a heritage place, and

 - not undertake a development affecting the heritage significance of a place.

-Amendments to section 62 heritage directions will give the Council the authority to issue a direction where there is an imminent threat to the heritage significance of a place or object by removing the threshold wording of ‘serious’.
+Amendments to section 62 heritage directions now give the Council the authority to issue a direction where there is an imminent threat to the heritage significance of a place or object by removing the threshold wording of ‘serious’.